akhil-ace/BurritoShop/README.md

 Run "brew services start mongodb" to start the mongo server

+Run "npm test" to run all the tests

 Run "npm run start" to start the server

 Add burritos using the post request in "/api/burrito" using the format {name: "<name>", size: "<size>", price: "<price>"}, eg, {name: "Chicken Burrito", size: "Regular", price: "$3"}